Tutorial: Other Editor Features

 Code can be re-wrapped to the configured Reformatting Wrap Column with the Justify Rewrap item in the Source menu.
 This will limit wrapping to a single logical line of code, so it can be used to reformat an argument list or long list or tuple without altering surrounding code.

-The Bookmarks tool in the Tools menu and the bookmarking commands in the Source menu and editor context menu can be used to define and jump to marked locations in the editor.
+Wing Pro's Bookmarks tool in the Tools menu, and the bookmarking commands in the Source menu and editor context menu, can be used to define and jump to marked locations in the editor.
 In Python files, these bookmarks are defined relative to the named scope in the file so they move around with the scope as the file is edited.
 See Bookmarks for details.